po1sigala/live/01-Class-Content/13-ORM-dev/01-Activities/28-Stu_Mini-Project/README.md

 * It's done when the GET route `/api/travellers/:id` returns a single traveller's data with their associated trips and a list of locations in Insomnia.

-* It's done when the DELETE route `/api/travellers/:id` successfully removes a traveller and returns a successful response in Insomnia.
+* It's done when the DELETE route `/api/travellers/:id` successfully removes a traveller, any trips associated with it, and returns a successful response in Insomnia.

 * It's done when the GET route `/api/locations` returns all location data in Insomnia.